pangenome/pggb-paper/workflows/Yeast.md

 cd "${dir_aln}"
 ```

 Now, we  have to convert the output of nucmer to a vcf.
 For this purpose we use a custom R script (nucmer-vcf.R) which is in the "scripts" folder.
 To run it you can use the following command line from the main folder.
-The results are stored in the "os--vcf" folder.
+The results are stored in the "os-vcf" folder.

 ```
 Rscript scripts/nucmer-vcf.R $(pwd)